Individual Shrinkage for Random Effects: Feasible Weights for IW

 The out-of-sample inverse MSFE weights are given by:

-Note that here we base ${W}_{i,T}^{OOS} $ only on the out-of-sample forecast errors at time $T$ corresponding to TS and Pool forecasts computed on the sample up to time $T-1$.
-Depending on the magnitude of $T$, one could also compute the out-of-sample MSFEs using more than just one out-of-sample period.
-For example, one could select $P<T$ and consider
+Here we base ${W}_{i,T}^{OOS}$ only on the out-of-sample forecast errors at time $T$ corresponding to the TS and Pool forecasts built on data up to $T-1$.
+Depending on $T$, one could compute the out-of-sample MSFEs using more than just one out-of-sample period, e.g., selecting $P<T$:

-Finally, we note that one could consider ``rolling-window" forecasts, both as the original TS and Pool forecasts and in the computation of the weights.
-In this case, both TS and Pool forecasts at time $t$ would be based only on the $R<t$ most recent observations, rather than all available observations up to time $t$.
+where $\widehat{Y}^{TS}_{i,t-1}$ and $\widehat{Y}^{Pool}_{i,t-1}$ are respectively the TS and Pool forecasts using data up to time $t-1$ (either all available data or an arbitrary number of the most recent observations).
+Finally, one could consider ``rolling-window'' forecasts, both as the original TS and Pool forecasts and in the computation of the weights.
+In this case, both TS and Pool at time $t$ would be based only on the $R<t$ most recent observations, rather than all available observations up to time $t$.